 - Z Type

-B Type MCB trips off the circuit when the current exceeds 3-5 times the actual current flow and finds its application in the cable protection.
+B Type MCB trips off the circuit when the current exceeds 3-5 times the current flow and finds its application in cable protection.

-K Type MCB can withstand up to 8-12 times the actual current flow and finds its application in the heavy-duty load devices like compressors, winding motors, and X-ray machines.
+K Type MCB can withstand up to 8-12 times the current flow and finds its application in heavy-duty load devices like compressors, winding motors, and X-ray machines.

 Working Principle of MCB

-The typical working real-time MCB is as shown in the picture below.
+The typical working real-time MCB is shown in the picture below.

-The component of the MCB are listed as below:
+The components of the MCB are listed below: